zushane/TeamPass/about.md

 <p class="message">
 	TeamPass is a Collaborative Passwords Manager.
+    Its aim is to provide the ability to share password items through a secured and managed environment.

 	It is an Open Source project licensed under <b>GNU AFFERO GPL 3</b>.
 </p>

-## Developper
+## Developer

-It has been entirely developed by <b>Nils Laumaillé</b> based upon his original idea.
+It has been entirely developed by <b>[Nils Laumaillé](nils@teampass.net)</b> based upon his original idea.

+### Technical Requirements

+TeamPass needs to be installed on a web server.

+> Apache v.
+> MySQL v.
+> PHP v.

+### PHP enabled modules

+> crypt
+> LDAP if using LDAP identification

 ## Github

 Teampass is managed through [GitHub](https://github.com/nilsteampassnet/TeamPass).

 Have questions or suggestions?
 Feel free to [open an issue on GitHub](https://github.com/nilsteampassnet/TeamPass/issues/new).

-Thanks for reading!

 ## Licence GNU AFFERO GPL 3